breatheco-de/jwt-authentication-with-flask-react/README.md

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://gitpod.io#https://github.com/4GeeksAcademy/react-flask-hello).

-b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-flask-hello`.
+b) If working locally, type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-flask-hello`.

 💡 Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.